PlasmaPy/hack-week/resources/README.md

 Anaconda has its own package installer called `conda`, similar to PyPI's installer `pip`.
 Unlike `pip`, `conda` also has built-in functionality for managing virtual environments.
-For a more detailed write look to Anaconda's
+For more detailed information, look to Anaconda's
 ["Understanding Conda and Pip"](https://www.anaconda.com/blog/understanding-conda-and-pip) primer.